Excidos/ComfyUI-Lumina-Next-SFT-DiffusersWrapper/README.md

 # ComfyUI-Lumina-Next-SFT-DiffusersWrapper

-# Lumina Diffusers Node for ComfyUI
+## Lumina Diffusers Node for ComfyUI

-This custom node integrates the Lumina-Next-SFT model into ComfyUI, allowing for high-quality image generation using the Lumina text-to-image pipeline.
-Still a massive work in progress but functional.
+This custom node seamlessly integrates the Lumina-Next-SFT model into ComfyUI, enabling high-quality image generation using the advanced Lumina text-to-image pipeline.
+While still under active development, it offers a robust and functional implementation.

 ## Features

-- Utilizes the Lumina-Next-SFT model for image generation
+- Harnesses the power of the Lumina-Next-SFT model for state-of-the-art image generation
-- Supports various generation parameters including prompt, negative prompt, inference steps, and guidance scale
+- Offers a wide range of generation parameters for fine-tuned control
-- Implements Lumina-specific features such as scaling watershed and proportional attention
+- Implements Lumina-specific features including scaling watershed and proportional attention
+- Incorporates time-aware scaling for improved generation quality
+- Utilizes an ODE solver for enhanced stability and quality in the generation process
-- Automatic model downloading if not found locally
+- Automatic model downloading for seamless setup
 - Outputs both generated images and latent representations

 ## Installation

-1. Ensure you have ComfyUI installed and set up.
+1. Ensure you have ComfyUI installed and properly set up.
 2. Clone this repository into your ComfyUI custom nodes directory:
    ```
    git clone https://github.com/Excidos/ComfyUI-Lumina-Diffusers.git
    ```
-3. Dependencies will be automatically installed
+3. The required dependencies will be automatically installed.

-   NOTE: Will install a development branch of diffusers (may conflict with some nodes)
+   **NOTE:** This installation includes a development branch of diffusers, which may conflict with some existing nodes.

 ## Usage

-1. Start ComfyUI.
+1. Launch ComfyUI.
-2. Look for the "Lumina-Next-SFT Diffusers" node in the node selection menu.
+2. Locate the "Lumina-Next-SFT Diffusers" node in the node selection menu.
 3. Add the node to your workflow.
 4. Connect the necessary inputs and outputs.
 5. Configure the node parameters as desired.
-6. Run your workflow to generate images.
+6. Execute your workflow to generate images.

 ## Parameters